 News From The Residency Program!

-Anticipating its 40th anniversary in 2014, the Excela Health Family Medicine Residency Program looks toward expansion.
+The Excela Health Family Medicine Residency Program again looks toward expansion.
 Established in 1974, the three-year residency program will increase the number of physicians admitted to the program from 18 to 24 over the next three years.

 The eight residents per class has been determined to be the optimal number for learning opportunities through various clinical rotations and office-based practice, while supporting the 24/7 coverage at Excela Health hospitals and broadening a resident’s understanding of the continuum of care.

 Residency expansion was enthusiastically approved by the Excela Health Board of Trustees in August 2012.
 Learn more about the expansion here.

 Letter from the Program Director